-- In Python, an inventory may be a mutable, means the values that it contain are often modified.
+- In Python, an inventory may be mutable, which means the values that it contains are often modified.

-- An inventory may be a variable which will have a sequence of values assigned there to during a list, these values are referred to as elements or members.
+- An inventory may be a variable that will have a sequence of values assigned thereto during a list, these values are referred to as elements or members.

-- It’s collection which is ordered, changeable and allows duplicate members.
+- It’s a collection that is ordered, changeable, and allows duplicate members.

 Defining an inventory

 - We define an inventory this way:

 - fruits = [“Mango”, “Apple”, “Orange”, “Banana”, “Grapes”]

 - In python, lists are written with square brackets.

 - We define an inventory by enclosing everything to the proper of the equal check-in square brackets.

 - Each element or member is separated by a comma and an area.